 John R. and Elsie Everett Fellowship

 This fellowship was established by the board of trustees in 1982 in honor of Dr. John Rutherford Everett, president of The New School for Social Research from 1964 to 1982, and his wife, Elsie, who so generously shared in his burdens and responsibilities.
-Saluting the growth and creativity that characterized President Everett's tenure, it is awarded each year to students who have not only demonstrated truly outstanding academic ability, but also the originality of thought that marks the recipient as likely to make a significant contribution to knowledge, the arts, or the community.
+Honoring the growth and creativity that characterized President Everett's tenure, it is awarded each year to students who have demonstrated not only outstanding academic ability but also the originality of thought that marks them as likely to make a significant contribution to knowledge, the arts, or the community.

 Robert Heilbroner Fellowship

-The Robert Heilbroner Fellowship at The New School for Social Research, which was established in honor of Robert Heilbroner, the beloved Norman Thomas Professor Emeritus of Economics who passed away on January 4, 2005, provides a dissertation fellowship to a doctoral candidate in Economics.
+The Robert Heilbroner Fellowship at The New School for Social Research was established in honor of Robert Heilbroner, the beloved Norman Thomas Professor Emeritus of Economics, who passed away on January 4, 2005.
+The fellowship is awarded to doctoral candidates in economics writing their dissertations.